MGH Research Scholars Program

-Our latest results revealed that a rare mutation in the APOE gene may confer protection against familial dementia, as it seems to have prevented memory loss in an individual who carried the PSEN1 mutation.
+Our latest results revealed that a rare mutation in the apolipoprotein E (APOE) gene may confer protection against familial dementia, as it seems to have prevented memory loss in an individual who carried the PSEN1 mutation.

 My work will provide new understanding of how brain pathology (amyloid and tau buildup) impacts memory function very early in the disease process, and its role in subsequent neuronal death and cognitive decline.